culanomeara/quizzical/README.md

 ## Features
-- Simple, uncluttered style with basic colour palette
+- Simple, uncluttered style with basic colour palette [Quiz page](assets/images/quizpage.png)
-- No imagery
+- No imagery to avoid distractions, clutter.
 - Minimal number of buttons, clickable areas.
+Intuitive for users.
 [Start button](assets/images/startbtn.png)
 - Visual signals when user moves over a clickable area.
-Cursor pointer and transform used here.
+Cursor pointer and transformed size and colour used here.
+[Button transform size and colour](assets/images/responsive.png)
 - Each topic has been chosen carefully.
 They are fundamental to the Junior Cycle Mathematics course.
 [Topics](assets/images/topics.png)
+- When user clicks on a correct answer, it goes green and a message below says WELL DONE!
+[Correct Answer](assets/images/correctresponse.png)
+- When user clicks on a wrong answer, it goes red and a message below says Oops and informs them of what the correct answer was [Wrong Answer](assets/images/wrongresponse.png)

 ## Features Yet To Be Implemented